Sienci-Labs/Resources/general/the-basics/gen-cnc-machines.md

 https://youtu.be/pqVG3SMj99g

-The LongMill is a 3-axis CNC router which falls under the category of 'CNC machine'.
-This is a category of machines that receive and execute incoming commands from a computer.
-What makes a CNC 3-axis is the ability to move in three independent directions.
-For the LongMill, these directions are all straight-line motions.
-If you remember back to high-school geometry or math, these would be called X, Y, and Z directions, enabling it to cut 3D objects in 3D space.
+CNC routers are machines that receive and execute commands from a computer to cut and shape material.
+A 3-axis CNC router can move in three independent directions—X, Y, and Z—allowing it to carve 3D shapes in space.
+This makes them versatile tools for hobbyists who want to turn digital designs into real projects with precision.

-The movement system on the LongMill uses wheels and screws for simple and affordable motion.
-The v-shaped wheels riding on the edge of the extruded aluminum profiles brings affordability yet remain accurate, and the screws bring the power.
-Industrial CNC milling machines take all these concepts a step further.
-This can mean introducing more directions of movement, more powerful and repeatable drive systems, and sometimes much larger build volumes as well.
+Most hobby CNC routers use motion systems like wheels, rails, and lead screws to provide smooth, accurate movement while keeping the machines affordable and accessible.
+These designs balance precision and cost, making them a practical choice for small workshops.
+At the industrial level, CNC milling machines expand on these same principles with additional axes of motion, more powerful drive systems, greater repeatability, and often much larger cutting areas.

 ![](/_images/_general/_the-basics/gen_th_cncmachines_profile.jpg){.aligncenter .size-medium}

-CNC routers are quite capable when it comes to manufacturing a variety of objects.
-Most can handle cutting into materials like: wood, plastic, foam, machining wax, and similar soft material variants.
-A handful can also handle cutting soft metals like aluminum, brass, and copper and even harder materials like stone, tiling, and high-carbon steels.
-These CNC routers start to overlap with the more industrial CNC Milling Machines.
+CNC routers are capable of working with a wide range of materials.
+Most can handle wood, plastics, foams, machining wax, and other soft materials.
+Some are also capable of cutting soft metals such as aluminum, brass, and copper, and higher-end machines can even take on stone, tile, or hardened steels.
+At this point, hobby CNC routers start to overlap with industrial CNC milling machines in terms of capability.

-Jobs can vary from simple surface engravings or v-carving to cutting line profiles, pocketing, carving reliefs, or even making multi-orientated jigs for cutting from many sides.
-Most of the time, regular projects can be made with simple 2D cuts (shown with the first examples) and can be designed with simple drawings or pictures.
+Projects can range from simple surface engravings and v-carving to cutting line profiles, pocketing, carving reliefs, or even creating multi-sided jigs for more complex parts.
+Many common projects can be made with straightforward 2D cuts designed from simple drawings or images, while more advanced users can experiment with 3D carving and multi-axis workflows.

 ![](/_images/_general/_the-basics/gen_th_cncmachines_cuttype.jpg "Surface cut, v-carve, profile cut, pocket cut, inner contour, outer contour, 2-sided cut (sphere)"){.aligncenter .size-medium}